stkim1/MTImageMapView/README.markdown

 MTImageMapView is to detect a touch event on a designated part of an image.

 - Handling multiple maps on an image.<sup>1</sup>
-- Multiple MTImageMapView on a single view.
+- Multiple MTImageMapView on a single view
-- Support Interface Builder, or progmatical initiation.
+- Support Interface Builder, or progmatical initiation
 - Batch mapping. <sup>2</sup>
 - Completion block for notifying the end of mapping.<sup>3</sup>
 - Delegate to provide selected map index
-- Single public class and protocol to implement.
+- Single public class and protocol to implement
+- Debug mode to display map on image

 <ol>
 	<li>There is no limit but you need to be reasonable.
 In this example, I put around 50.</li>